KontorProtocol/Documentation/docs/examples/token.md

 ---
-sidebar_position: 2
+sidebar_position: 6
-title: 2.
-Token
+title: 6.
+Automated Market-Maker (AMM)
 ---

-# Token
+# AMM

-This example demonstrates persistent storage, user balances, transactions, and error handling for a fungible token.
+This example builds on top of the Token contract and demonstrates swaps and liqudity provision on an AMM.
+It demonstrates transfers of balances using the `token-dyn` interface for cross-contract calls to the Token contract, and complex integer arithmetic using the 256-bit `Integer` built-in type.

 ## WIT Interface
 Imports types: